n3times/penta-1000/python/README.md

-# Basic Pentatronics 1000 emulator in Python
+# Pentatronics 1000 emulator in Python

-Just the core functionality (no logging, saving or animations).
+A minimalistic Pentatronics emulator (no logging, saving or animations) in Python 3 that uses tkinter.

-Under MacOS, from this directory, build with **make** and run with **python simple.py**.
+Under MacOS, from this directory, build with **make** and run with **python mini.py**.

-Requires Python 3.